Posted on: July 13, 2022; Updated on: May 10, 2023

 Sheth — the incoming director of the university’s Artificial Intelligence Institute at the time — thought he would need to sell the deans on the idea.
 Instead, it was them pitching the importance of artificial intelligence to him.

 Since the university announced the institute in 2019, that interest has only grown.
-There are now dozens of researchers throughout campus exploring how artificial intelligence and machine learning can be used to advance fields from health care and education to manufacturing and transportation.
-On Oct.
-6, faculty will gather at the Darla Moore School of Business for a panel discussion on artificial intelligence led by Julius Fridriksson, vice president for research.
+There are now dozens of researchers throughout campus exploring how artificial intelligence and machine learning can be used to advance fields from health care to education, manufacturing, disaster management and transportation.

-South Carolina's efforts stand out in several ways: the collaborative nature of research, which involves researchers from many different colleges and schools; a commitment to harnessing the power of AI in an ethical way; and the university's commitment to projects that will have a direct, real-world impact.
+Three things make South Carolina’s efforts stand out: (1) the collaborative nature of research here, (2) a commitment to harnessing the power of AI in an ethical way, respecting privacy protocols, and (3) the university’s commitment to prioritizing projects that will have a direct, real-world impact.

 Could artificial intelligence help the visually impaired?
 Pooyan Jamshidi hopes so.
 The assistant professor of computer science and engineering is working to develop assistive technology that would help the visually impaired interpret their surroundings.